-I'll start off by saying I do not recommend putting ads on your blog until you have at least enough pageviews to apply for MediaVine.
+I'll start off by saying I do not recommend putting ads on your blog until you have at least enough pageviews to apply for Mediavine.
 AdSense pays pennies and it's not worth junking up your blog to make a few cents a day.

 Overall, reader experience is one of the most important parts of running a blog.
 Keep this in mind when thinking about ad networks.
-It is going to take a few months – or longer – to get enough pageviews to apply for MediaVine, so your focus for the first six months needs to be content, content, content.
+It is going to take a few months – or longer – to get enough sessions to apply for Mediavine, so your focus for the first six months needs to be content, content, content.
 During this time, your blog will be ad-free and your readers will be super happy to visit multiple times without having to worry about ads, video pop-ups, etc.

 When you do get ads on your blog, keep them minimal.
 Ad networks are one stream of income for your blog, but you can make much more with affiliate marketing and sponsored posts while keeping your readers happy.

 Affiliate Marketing for Travel Bloggers

 Travel bloggers strike gold when it comes to affiliates!
 No matter what you write about, there is a way to create content around affiliate links.
 There are even affiliate options for credit cards with travel points as rewards, which have done really well for me in the past.